carloscosta/config-files/README.md

 # config-files

-Vimrc, e and other config files
+vimrc, emacs and other config files